 Some specific articles I like are:

 1. How to Check Your Beauty and Skincare Ingredients by Skincare Edit: This article offers the foundation upon which you can build the rest of your skincare knowledge.
-It offers step by step instructions for how to go about reading a skincare label and raising important points like “consider where it’s going”.
-For example, maybe you should be more selective with products that going on the eye area than say on the sin of your body.
+It offers step by step instructions for how to go about reading a skincare label and raises important points like “consider where it’s going”.
+For example, maybe you should be more selective with products that are going on the eye area compared to those you apply to skin of your body.

 2. These Are The Ingredients You Need To Deal With *Every* Single Skin Issue by Well + Good: Seeing ingredients grouped by skin concern is super helpful, because at the end of the day, I’m learning about skincare ingredients so I’m empowered to know how to address any skin issues I have.

 3. 11 Common Skincare Ingredients to Avoid by The Fashion Spot: knowing which skincare ingredients are suspect is one of the most useful things I’ve learned along this journey.
-If you don’t learn anything about the ingredients that can help your skin, at least learn about which ones will harm it.
+If you don’t learn anything about the ingredients that can help your skin, at least learn about which ones can harm it.
+Note that, like almost all things in skincare, there is a constant debate over which ingredients are actually harmful, so take all such articles with a grain of salt.

 3. Blogs & Publications